-Located the on the mezzanine floor of the Prada store, this beautiful café reinterprets the atmosphere and charm of the historic shop in Via Santa Maria alla Porta, with numerous arched windows with views of the beautiful frescoes and the precious mosaic floors of the gallery below.
+Located the on the mezzanine floor of the Prada store, this beautiful café reinterprets the atmosphere and charm of their historic shop in Via Santa Maria alla Porta, with numerous arched windows with views of the beautiful frescoes and the precious mosaic floors of the gallery below.
 The refined interiors, consistent with the image and pastry tradition, reminiscent of the style and the original spirit of the historic shop in the new gallery space.
 Part of the store is dedicated to an elegant tea room, and serves breakfast, lunch, tea, coffee and evening aperitifs.

 Founded in the early 1900 by Angelo Marchesi, the café expanded its services to that of a proper bar serving coffee, refreshments and early evening cocktails in addition to its freshly baked pastries, cakes, cookies and candies.
 Today, the same café in Via Santa Maria alla Porta, 11/a is managed by Angelo Marchesi’s grandson (also named Angelo) together with his wife and two children.
 The family runs the business according to the café’s original principles, retaining its unique heritage while pushing it forward toward contemporary relevance.